 The true power of silence is that it let you see through some artifacts.
 One in particular: your mind.

 We emerge from silence with a different attitude.

 In life, things accumulate, or fragment, continuously.

-But in silence, when you make layers disappear, you realize that you have to choose, and then you have to fill your being again.
+But in silence, when you make layers disappear, you realize that you must choose, and then you have to fill your being again.
 At that point, you see that how to fill your being must be a decision, not something that just happens.
 That you have to pick what matters.

 Anything you add changes your reality, and the reality of the others.

 It’s not necessarily a matter of meditation.

-It’s just about listening and seeing, don’t being afraid to be honest with yourself, and letting some void enter in your life.
+It’s just about listening and seeing, don’t being afraid to be honest with yourself, and letting some void enter your life.

 I saw it better in my gap year, but it can be done anytime.